What parameters are CFOs

 2 min read

 Reimbursement of expenses takes place when a supplier incurs expenditure on behalf of the recipient of supplies.
-This article discusses the reimbursement of costs to a supplier and the impact of Goods and Services Tax (GST).
+This article discusses the reimbursement of expenses to a supplier and whether GST is applicable on the same.

 What does reimbursement of expenses mean?